 Jerry Williams, Founder and President

 Jerry Williams, originally diagnosed with Polymyositis in 2003, (later changed to dermatomyositis), founded MSU originally as a Facebook support group titled, “Polymyowhat: Understanding Myositis,” in 2010.
-Jerry is the Founder and President of MSU and also serves as the Executive Director.
+Jerry is the Founder and President of MSU and also serves as the Co-Executive Director with Lynn Wilson.
 He is passionate about helping others living with this rare disease.

 Lynn Wilson, Vice President and Director of Patient-Centered Research

-Lynn comes to the Board with 38 years experience in the petroleum industry working as a petroleum engineer focusing on oil field research, operations training, project management and organizational change.
+Lynn comes to the Board with 38 years of experience in the petroleum industry working as a petroleum engineer focusing on oil field research, operations training, project management and organizational change.
 Her career has taken her all over the world, flying over 1.5 million miles to 6 continents, including a year assignment in Hong Kong.